wdudokvanheel/care-chords/README.md

 ## How does it work

 The Rust backend uses GStreamer to capture audio from an IP camera via RTSP and combines this with the integrated Spotify client.
-The streams are processed, mixed, and streamed to an RTSP server for client consumption.
+The streams are processed, mixed, and streamed to the clients.

 The client communicates with the backend over HTTP to control playback, song selection, the sleep timer, and other settings.